Role of interaction anisotropy in polymer cononsolvency: insights from the Flory-Huggins-Potts framework

 and

 where the last expression for the number of either monomer-solvent or monomer-cosolvent interactions exploits the restriction that the overall number of interactions involving the polymer is conserved on the lattice.
-For chains with $N_\text{m} = 32$, we estimate $N_\text{mm}^\text{id}$ by computing the average number of monomer-monomer interactions from athermal simulations of a chain in solvent.
-These simulations yield $\langle N_\text{mm}\rangle_\text{ath} = 62.91\pm 0.04$.
-We note that a chain with $N_\text{m}$ monomers must have at least $N_\text{m}-1$ interactions, accounting for bonded neighbors, making the result above approximately and empirically $2N_\text{m} -1$.
-For simplicity, we use $N_\text{mm}^\text{id}= 63$ in all calculations.
+For chains with $N_\text{m} = 72$, we estimate $N_\text{mm}^\text{id}$ by computing the average number of monomer-monomer interactions from athermal simulations of a chain in solvent.
+These simulations yield $\langle N_\text{mm}\rangle_\text{ath} = 150.12\pm 0.05$.
+For simplicity, we use $N_\text{mm}^\text{id}=150$ in all calculations.
 Similarly, the expected number of solvent-cosolvent interactions is approximated as